-With the rapid proliferation of rogue cloud applications, it becomes pertinent that new tools are implemented in order to protect corporate data on cloud.
-The main focus is now on Shadow IT and the growing need for flexibility has put many employee activities off the IT security department radar.
+With the rapid proliferation of rogue cloud applications, it becomes pertinent that new tools are implemented to protect corporate data on the cloud.
+The main focus is now on Shadow IT, and the growing need for flexibility has put many employee activities off the IT security department’s radar.
 Employees in organizations use cloud-based apps mostly categorized as Software-as-a-Service i.e., SaaS Security.
 In a SaaS architecture, the company’s data & applications reside on third-party infrastructure, so a traditional security approach is not enough, we need to look for more advanced solutions like CASB for SaaS security.

-When organizations cannot restrict access to users connected through Virtual Private Network (VPN), then the employees can access sensitive information on public PCs or on unsafe Wi-Fi networks.
-Any organization’s job is to identify such risky networks and deploy Single Sign-On (SSO) solution to protect their corporate data.
-Those which are considered as high risk can be categorized as HR records, customer data, health data, financial data and critical business information.
-Even the DNS, content delivery networks, data center management portals and the phone systems which provide critical services to businesses need to be protected from unauthorized access.
+When organizations cannot restrict access to users connected through Virtual Private Networks (VPN), then the employees can access sensitive information on public PCs or unsafe Wi-Fi networks.
+Any organization’s job is to identify such risky systems and deploy a Single Sign-On (SSO) solution to protect their corporate data.
+High-risk data can be categorized as HR records, customer data, health data, financial data, and critical business information.
+Even the DNS, content delivery networks, data center management portals, and phone systems that provide essential services to businesses need to be protected from unauthorized access.

 CASB for SaaS Security

 The single most effective approach to gaining control is by using security services provided by Cloud Access Security Brokers (CASBs).
 CASBs effectively mediate data between these SaaS applications and the end-user, thus restricting access and reporting any risky behaviors.
 CASBs either require a client installed on the device or the network between the SaaS app and the user.
 It helps to intercept the traffic and take appropriate action.